AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 * `Address`
 * `Tag` [optional]

-To add a `Patient`, `UniquePersonList` implements the following operations:
+To add a `Patient`, `UniquePatientList` implements the following operations:
-* `UniquePersonList#contains(Patient)` - Checks if there is another patient with the same NRIC already in the list.
+* `UniquePatientList#hasPatientWithNric(Nric)` - Checks if there is another patient with the same NRIC already in the list.
-* `UniquePersonList#add(Patient)` - Add the Patient to the list.
+* `UniquePatientList#add(Patient)` - Add the Patient to the list.

-Those operations are exposed in the `Model` interface as `Model#hasPatient(Patient)` and `Model#addPatient(Patient)' respectively.
+Those operations are exposed in the `Model` interface as `Model#hasPatientWithNric(Nric)` and `Model#addPatient(Patient)` respectively.

 Given below is an example usage scenario and how the add patient mechanism behaves at each step.

-1. The user executes `addPatient n/John Doe i/T0123456A b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01`.
+1. The user executes `addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01`.
-2. The `AddPatientCommand` calls `Model#hasPatient(Patient)`, checking if there is already a patient with an NRIC of T0123456A.
+2. The `AddPatientCommand` calls `Model#hasPatientWithNric(Nric)` using `Patient#getNric()` to get the NRIC of the patient to be added.
+This checks if there is already a patient with an NRIC of T0123456A.
 If that is the case, we throw a `CommandException` highlighting to the user that the patient they are trying to add already exists in the CLInic.
 3. Suppose the patient's NRIC is not already in CLInic, the `AddPatientCommand` calls `Model#AddPatient(Patient)`, to add the patient to the `AddressBook`.

 The following diagram shows how an AddPatientCommand goes through the `Logic` component: